jeehay-park/TIL/term.md

     **rectifier**: an electrical device which converts an alternating current into a direct one by allowing a current to flow through it in one direction only.

+### MPC wallet

+Multi-Party Computation (MPC) wallets use a cryptographic technique where the private key is divided into multiple shares, with each share distributed among different parties.

+An MPC wallet is a powerful type of smart contract wallet that provides enhanced security, flexibility, and control over digital assets on Ethereum & EVM-compatible blockchains.
+By leveraging MPC technology and smart contracts, MPC wallets enable secure collaboration and decision-making across various use cases.

+### USIM
+USIM stands for "Universal Subscriber Identity Module."
+It is a type of SIM (Subscriber Identity Module) card used in mobile devices, particularly in 3G and 4G/LTE networks.
+USIM cards are an evolution of the traditional SIM cards used in mobile phones and provide additional features and security enhancements.

+Key features of USIM cards include:

+1. **Enhanced Security:** USIM cards offer improved security measures compared to traditional SIM cards.
+They use more robust encryption algorithms and authentication mechanisms, making them less susceptible to certain types of attacks and fraud.

+2. **Increased Storage Capacity:** USIM cards have larger memory capacity than traditional SIM cards, allowing them to store more data, such as contacts, messages, and additional applications.

+3. **Enhanced Network Features:** USIM cards enable access to advanced network features and services, especially in 3G and 4G/LTE networks.
+They support features like high-speed data transmission, video calling, and multimedia services.

+4. **International Roaming:** USIM cards are designed to be compatible with various mobile networks worldwide, making it easier for users to switch between different networks while traveling internationally.

+5. **Authentication and Encryption:** USIM cards play a crucial role in authenticating mobile devices on the network and establishing secure communications between the device and the mobile operator's infrastructure.

+6. **Personalization:** USIM cards can be personalized with user-specific data, such as phone numbers, subscription information, and user preferences.

+USIM cards are commonly used in 3G and 4G/LTE smartphones, tablets, and other mobile devices.
+They have become the standard SIM card for modern mobile networks and provide a range of benefits in terms of security, network compatibility, and support for advanced services.